Hydrobore/GroundwaterAPI/README.md

-Groundwater Level Data API and Concatenation of Data
+Groundwater Level Data API, Concatenation of Data outputs and Plotting od output data.

 This repository contains scripts to fetch groundwater level data from an API (DEFRA hydrology data explorer, URL: http://environment.data.gov.uk/hydrology) process it, and combine the results into a single dataset.
 The data is collected from two types of borehole measurements: